 Reduced fees for Summary Administration...

 If the Decedent has been dead for at least 2 years, or if the assets consist mainly of the homestead, then it may be possible to proceed with Summary Administration, in which case the attorney fees are normally a flat fee.
-The attorney fees for Summary Administration are usually between $900.00 and $1200.00, while the Court costs range from a low of $238.00 to about $348.00, depending on the type of assets.
-If the only assets are, for example, a car worth $10,000.00, stock worth $2,000, and a home worth $150,000.00, Summary Administration may well be available.
+The attorney fees for Summary Administration are usually between $1,500.00 and $2,200.00, while the Court costs range from $300.00 to $425.00, depending on the type of assets.
+If the only assets are, for example, a car worth $10,000.00, stock worth $2,000, and a home worth $300,000.00, Summary Administration may well be available.
 Summary Administration is appropriate when the matter is uncontested among the heirs, and when there are no significant creditor issues.
-It's okay for their to be creditors, unless there are unusual circumstances.
+It’s okay for there to be creditors, unless there are unusual circumstances.

 Call us to discuss fees and costs on our Toll Free Number: 877-591-6800